 Its graduation season, which means thousands of Millennials all over the country are currently figuring out not only how, but also where to live now that theyre out of college.
 While Accenture reports that more than 40 percent of American college graduates plan on moving back in with their parents, becoming a boomerang kid doesnt have to be the only option for the class of 2016.
 Whether youre a Millennial yourself or the proud parent of one, here are five housing tips for college grads from higher education to the real world:

-- Start online.
 While friends and relatives can be great resources for finding a place to live, a more reliable option is to start with sites such as Trulia, Zillow or StreetEasy.
 All offer property reviews by local residents, as well as price trends and crime reports for a particular area.
 Another helpful site is Padmapper, which filters apartments by price and number of rooms.

 Sure, realtors can cost you a months rent or more for their services.
 But when you consider how many housing scams and other pitfalls can be avoided by using one, that fee can seem like a small price to pay.
 Not only do realtors provide you with a variety of rental properties to choose from, but they also represent your rights as a tenant and guide you through the lease-signing process – which can be confusing and potentially lead to legal problems.
 If possible, secure a realtor at least 90 days before you plan on moving.
 That way, youll have plenty of time to discuss your price range and the ideal place youre looking for.

-- Know your limits.
 Generally speaking, your rent should cost around 30 percent of your monthly salary.
 So if youve landed a job that pays $35K a year after taxes, you shouldnt be spending more than $1,000 each month on rent.
 Most landlords in cities like New York and San Francisco require your salary to be at least 40 times your monthly rent.
 If, like most post-grads in an entry-level job, you dont have that kind of money in the bank, consider asking a parent or relative to act as your guarantor or co-signer.
-While theyll technically be liable if you default on rent, they may prefer this risk to having you move back in with them.
+While theyll technically be liable if you default on rent, they may prefer this risk of having you move back in with them.

 If youve already secured a place but need to find roommates quickly in order to make your rent, check out EasyRoommate or Roommates.com.
 Sites like these allow you to post listings, view profiles of potential roommates, and even hire professional services to match you with ideal candidates.
 A more old-fashioned alternative is to ask family members, friends or co-workers if they know anyone whos looking for a place.
 While it may take longer to find a roommate this way, youll be more likely to click with someone whos been vetted by people you know and trust.

 How long will your commute be?
 Is there a grocery store, a drugstore and a gym nearby?
 How far away is the nearest hospital?
 Is the neighborhood safe?
 Is there a superintendent or maintenance staff on call?
 Are utilities included?
 Will you have your own washer and dryer?
 Is there an elevator?
-Have there been any pest control or structural problems in the last five years?
+Has there been any pest control or structural problems in the last five years?
 Getting answers to these kinds of questions is crucial when it comes to making an informed decision about where you want to live – and ensuring you end up in a place that will truly make you happy.